Childcare benefits, tax credits and other help for working parents

 The pre-school education programme is targeted at children in the year immediately before they enter Primary One.
-For September 2013, that means children who reach their 3rd birthday on or before 1 July 2013.
+For September 2014, that means children who reach their third birthday on or before 1 July 2014.

-All parents of children who will be entering their immediate pre-school year in September 2013 were encouraged to apply.
+All parents of children who will be entering their immediate pre-school year in September 2014 are encouraged to apply.

-Most places are available for at least 2½ hours per day, 5 days per week for at least 38 weeks during the period September to June.
+Most places are available for at least 2½ hours per day, five days per week for at least 38 weeks during the period September to June.

 Further information about the admissions process is available on the Department of Education website and information about free places in your area is available from your local education and library board.